abinit/abinit/doc/tutorial/spin_model.md

   Here Mst is normalized to the saturated magnetic moment so the maximum of M is 1.

 In the netcdf file, the trajectories of the spins can be found.
-They can be further analyzed using post-processing tools.  <!-- TODO: add postprocessing.-->
+They can be further analyzed using post-processing tools.

 We are now coming back to the values chosen for the input variables in the tmulti5_1.in file.
 It is essential to choose these values such that the results of the calculation are meaningful.
 Therefore, we recommend a convergence study concerning the following parameters:

 * time step ([[multibinit: spin_dt]]):

     Typical time steps are about $10^{-15}  $ to $10^{-17}$ s.
 An optimal time step can be determined by trying several values and comparing the results (equilibrium magnetic order, moments, etc) to a calculation with a small time step (e.g. $10^{-17}$ s).
-At this stage, a small box and a temperature close to zero can be used.  (<!--TODO: there must be a better way.-->)
+At this stage, a small box and a temperature close to zero can be used.

 * supercell size ([[multibinit:ncell]])